 8. Arrive Early

 You don’t want to be caught in setup mode when the first visitors arrive.
 Find out what time the facility will open for setup—sometimes it’s the night before, which is ideal—and arrive to assemble your booth then.

 If you’ve had items shipped to the venue, allow ample time to track them down.
 If you’re bringing all of the gear yourself, consider bringing a dolly along to help transport it all, since it can be a long walk between the unloading area and the actual exhibitor space.

 9. Stand in Front of Your Table

 Seriously!
 There will be dozens or even hundreds of other companies there, and if you’re parked in a chair or blocked off behind your table, it’s far too easy for candidates to stroll on by without even looking at your booth.
 Even if they do stop, being on the other side of a table or in a chair creates an awkward dynamic for having a conversation.

 Instead, get the most out of your investment in this opportunity by having your recruiters on their feet, actively engaging with the fair attendees.
 Again, this is a great reason to bring several people to share the staffing responsibility.

 Once the fair winds down, take a deep breath and give yourself a pat on the back… but don’t relax for too long, because now the real work begins.
 To maximize your return on a career fair, follow up with top prospects quickly.
-Many other companies will be reaching out to schedule interviews, and some may even have made job offers.
+Many other companies will be reaching out to schedule interviews, and some may have sent employee offer letters.